Ready to move or just have a few questions, we’d love to hear from you. Book your FREE valuation call with us today!

 Stalybridge

-Stalybridge holds the Guinness World Records for the longest and shortest pub names; the simply titled ‘Q Inn’ opposes ‘The Old Thirteenth Cheshire Astley Volunteer Rifleman Corps Inn’.
+- Holds the Guinness World Records for longest and shortest pub names; the simply titled ‘Q Inn’ opposes ‘The Old Thirteenth Cheshire Astley Volunteer Rifleman Corps Inn’.